-On 20 May 2022, the Group acquired MGR Information Technology and HiTech Communications from MGR Information Technology Pty Ltd. The directors of the Group concluded the acquisition of these businesses gave rise to an asset acquisition as opposed to a business combination.
-Refer to Note 1(q) for details of the key judgements applied by directors.
-The Group agreed to a purchase price of \$1,500,000, including \$300,000 of deferred contingent consideration which is payable on 20 May 2023 subject to certain terms and conditions being met.
-The deferred contingent consideration of \$300,000 is recorded as a Provision, refer to Note 21 for further information.
+On 1 September 2022, the Group completed its acquisition of the Managed Service customers from Boltons Office Supplies Pty Ltd. The directors of the Group concluded the acquisition of these businesses gave rise to an asset acquisition as opposed to a business combination.
+Refer to Note 2 for details of the key judgements applied by directors.
+The Group agreed to a purchase price of \$250,000.